 Taekwondo Side Kick of Won-hyo

 There is more than one side kick in Taekwondo's Won-hyoThere are two side kicks that appear in Won-hyo Hyung!
-It's true!
-One requires you to take a step back and prompts you to think about it as a defensively applied side kick in response to an opponent's attack.
+It's the same technique, but it is seen applied in two different ways in Won-hyo.
+One kick requires you to take a step back and prompts you to think about it as a defensively applied side kick in response to an opponent's attack.
 The second one is an offensive penetrative side kick going forward.

-The kick from won-hyo we practiced last was a basic side-on side kick.
+The kick from won-hyo we practiced just before this post was a basic side-on side kick.
 We stood the students facing 135 degrees away from the target (pointing bodies to 8 0'clock or 5 O'clock), raising their knees at about 90 degrees away from the target and then firing the blade of the foot at their targets.
 We started with the motion in the air, then progressed to working with an opponent (holding hands for stability), and then worked on the kick shield.

-Maintaining control means not locking out the legs while doing the side kickAnother critical success factor for the taekwondo side kick is to remain level whilst kicking or drop the support leg lower (allowing the knee to maintain some bend).
+Maintaining control means not locking out the legs while doing the side kickAnother critical success factor for the taekwondo side kick is to remain a level movement whilst kicking or drop the support leg lower (allowing the knee to maintain some bend).
 Standing up or tensing the shoulder muscles whilst kicking AND straightening the support leg reduces maneuverability, and doesn't allow for dynamic support.
-The base leg has to be involved in the entire movement.
-The kicking leg goes forward, and thus the support leg has to move in the opposite direction based on vector forces.
+The kicking leg goes forward, and thus the support leg has to push in the opposite direction to equalise vector forces.

 Targeting the Opponent with the Side KickThe side kick is 'punched' out from the hip to the opponent in a straight line.
 If we are not discussing tactical advantage, the best way to launch this kick is when it is fired parallel to the ground.
 This achieves the longest reach and allows the kicker to generate a good amount of power.
 This is counter intuitive for Taekwondo practitioners - raising the side kick reduces its power, decreases it's reach, and opens your groin up for counters.
 Tactically it is most sound to raise the knee to chamber but fire the kick downward to the thigh or knee or even apply it as a foot stomp to the shin or instep.